sagemathinc/cocalc-doc/source/whiteboard.rst

 Sticky Notes
 ##############################

-A sticky note is a rectangle for enclosing text.
+A sticky note is a rectangle, with a colored background, for enclosing text.
 When creating a sticky note, it's easy to select from a variety of eye-catching background colors and text fonts and sizes.

+Keyboard shortcut to create a Sticky Note: "N".

 ##############################
 Stopwatches